hamm0208/student-study-planner-docs/Backend/3.0 Backend Development/3.01 Database/Connection.md

-To extract local database scheme with data
+TODO: Improve this by making this more detailed and easier to follow To extract local database scheme with data
 ```
 docker exec -it [NAME OF DOCKER CONTAINER] pg_dump -U postgres -d postgres > name_of_file.sql